Spanish Lessons By Monica Sanchez

 Most nouns ending in -o are usually masculine.

-muchacho hijo amigo piano toro
+muchacho hijo amigo piano tor

 (boy) (son) (friend) (bull)